SiddharthGuptaPyDev/ModelNest/README.md

 ## Support 🚀

 Need help or have a question?
-Our dedicated support team is here to assist you.
-You can reach us at [siddharthguptaindianboy@gmail.com](mailto:siddharthguptaindianboy@gmail.com) or through GitHub issues.
+Our dedicated community is here to assist you.
+You can reach us at [siddharthguptaindianboy@gmail.com](mailto:siddharthguptaindianboy@gmail.com) or through GitHub issues or [Discord server](https://discord.gg/SMJS2DNQ).

 ## Contribute 🤝